-The American Legion recognizes that the community is an important part of our American way of life and in many communities, the Legion post takes a leadership role in community betterment.
+The American Legion recognizes that the community is integral to our American way of life.
+In many communities, the Legion post takes a leadership role in community betterment.

-Post 67 has been instrumental in the development of Puyallup's Veteran's Park in northeast downtown area.
+Post 67 has been instrumental in developing Puyallup's Veteran's Park in the northeast downtown area.
 Their efforts resulted in new picnic structures, tables, and BBQs.
-Bathrooms have been installed and a flag burn pit is currently in development.
+Bathrooms have been installed, and a flag burn pit is currently in development.

 ADVOCATING PATRIOTISM AND HONOR

-We advocate patriotism and honor by recognizing veterans from all wars and conflicts.
-Supporting veteran events in the local community.
+We advocate patriotism and honor by recognizing veterans from all wars and conflicts and supporting veteran events in the local community.

-Further, we are in the process of building a burn pit at the Veteran's Park in order to retire American Flags that have become unserviceable.
-The burn pit will allow the retirement of Flags in the public with respectful and honorable rites.
+Further, we are in the process of building a burn pit at the Veteran's Park to retire American Flags that have become unserviceable.
+The burn pit will allow the retirement of Flags in public with respectful and honorable rites.

-Since our charter in 1919, our American Legion Post has been welcoming VETERANS from all branches of our Armed Forces.
+Since our charter in 1919, our American Legion Post has welcomed VETERANS from all branches of our Armed Forces.

 Today, we continue to welcome all military personnel serving our country.
 Joining our Post enables you to continue serving your God, Country, and Community.